Data-Driven Lean Manufacturing

 • Product Authenticity: Product authenticity is particularly important in the pharmaceutical and food industries, where counterfeit or adulterated products can have serious consequences for public health.
 Near Infrared Spectroscopy (NIRS) is a powerfil analytical technique to help manufacturers to ensuring the authenticity of products across various industries.
 With the unique spectral signatures of materials, NIRS enables the rapid and non-invasive identification of chemical composition, allowing manufacturers to verify the ahthenticity of their products.
 The system operates by emitting infrared photons from the light source, which interact with the sample, causing molecular vibrations or stretching within the sample.
 These interactions result in a spectrum that reflects the properties of the molecules and thei chemical bonds.
 To extract meaningful information, the spectra undergo specific preprocessing (e.g. PLS,PCA) techniques to eliminate noise and redundat data.
 Subsequently, these techniques are employed to identify effective wavelengths that precisely classify the product.A well-constructed model can accurately classify the product with minimal error.

 • Robotization and Automation: To perform repetitive, mundane, and hazardous tasks, freeing up human workers to focus on higher-value activities.
 However, the integration and maintenance of robots can be a significant annual expense for manufaturers.
 This where data science comes in - by analyzing data from various sources(Exploring more in this topic in the future), manufacturers can optimize robot programming and operation, leading to improved product quality and reduced costs.
-Some examples of the pratical application of data science in robotis and automation:
+Some examples of the pratical application of data science in robotis and

 References